OsirianOne71/MQ-Sensors/README2.md

 ## Sensor Use Example(s)

 The MQ-135 sensor outputs an analog signal on its A0 pin.
 This is connected to CH0 of the MCP3008.
-The Python script reads this value records and converts it to a digital value and then the calculated estimated gas concentration in PPM based on the formula used for sensor accuracy based on VREF used.
+The Python script reads these value records and converts them to a digital value, and then calculates the estimated gas concentration in PPM based on the formula used for sensor accuracy, based on the VREF used.

 FORMULA FOR SENSOR ACCURACY EXPLANATION.
 THE FORMULA WITH ADJUSTMENTS FROM THE TEMP AND HUMIDITY IS CALCULATED WITHIN THE CODE.